bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

     git push origin feat/linting-test
     ```

-4. Head to GitHub and click "Create pull request" next to the yellow indicator for our recent change to `feat/linting-test`.
+4. Head to GitHub and click "Create pull request" next to the yellow indicator for our recent change to `feat/linting-test`:

     ![Pull Request](Images/01-pr.png)

-5. Click "Create pull request" and then click on "details".
+5. Click "Create pull request" and then click on "details":

     ![PR details](Images/02-details.png)

-6. In this view we can see the output of our workflow
+6. In this view, we can see the output of our workflow:

     ![Workflow](Images/03-output.png)

-7. The PR should be automatically marked as having failed checks, indicating the author needs to refactor some of the code.
+7. The PR should be automatically marked as having failed checks, indicating that the author needs to refactor some of the code:

     ![Failed checks](Images/04-failed.png)

 ## Conclusion

 Congratulations on getting some experience with GitHub actions!
-This is a very powerful feature that extends all the way into your CI/CD pipeline if you so choose to implement it.
-While you might not make use of it for every project, it can be especially useful for group projects or large organizations.
+This is a very powerful feature that can extend all the way into your CI/CD pipeline if you choose to implement it.
+While you might not make use of it for every project, it can be especially useful for group projects and large organizations.

+---
+© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.